lattenwald/books/README.md

 books
 =====

 Basic books organizer.
-Understands formats fb2 and fb2.zip, requires "unzip" binary, Perl 5.10 or higher with modules File::Path, File::Temp and XML::Fast.
+Understands formats fb2 and fb2.zip, requires "unzip" binary, Perl 5.10 or higher with modules `File::Path`, `File::Temp` and `XML::Fast`.

 Help is shown when run with "--help" switch: